schickling/laravel-cash/README.md

 ## How it works

-Your application caches the responses to GET requests to memcached using the Request-URI as key.
-Following requests get served this content by nginx directly from memcached.
-PHP is never even hit.
+The packages caches the responses to `GET` requests in memcached using the URL as key.
+Any further requests get served the cached content by nginx directly without running PHP.
 Writing actions can easily invalidate the cache.

-## Features
+### Features

 * Easy to setup and use
 * Self defined invalidation rules
 * Automatic cache refilling
 * Cache warmup

-## Dependencies
+### Dependencies
 * Laravel 4.1
 * memcached
 * PHP memcached extension